jonas089/articles/02-starks.md

 Spot checks are however only performed in and outside of the extended domain `x∈H', x∌H, z∌H, z∌H'`.
 If we tried to spot-check inside the original domain `H`, then we would leak trace values which is not zero-knowledge.

 ## DEEP
-In STARKs we want to prove that we know a trace that satisfies our constraints over the original domain without revealing any of the original trace values.
+In STARK constructions we want to prove that we know a trace that satisfies our constraints over the original domain without revealing any of the original trace values.

 To achieve this, we have to construct a DEEP polynomial from the trace and constraints.